 God reminds us that the opposite is also true: “And the instant I speak concerning a nation and concerning a kingdom, to build and to plant it, if it does evil in My sight so that it does not obey My voice, then I will relent concerning the good with which I said I would benefit it” (verses 9-10).

-Jeremiah lists several specific hopes to carry God’s people through the time of the Babylonian captivity and beyond:
+Jeremiah lists several specific promises to give hope and to carry God’s people through the time of the Babylonian captivity and beyond:

 - God would bring a remnant back to Judah to rebuild Jerusalem and the temple (Jeremiah 29:10-14; 30:2-3).